 Punta del Este: Beaches, Beauty, and Serenity

-There are beautiful beaches right in Montevideo, and most of Uruguay’s coastline is dotted with beaches.
+There are beautiful beaches right in Montevideo, and most of Uruguay’s coastline is lined with beaches.
 The ultimate Uruguay beach town is Punta del Este.
 For years, Punta has been the destination of choice for the rich and famous of Latin America and Europe, but it’s still accessible to the middle class.
-Punta del Este is beautiful!
-It’s clean and well-kept (we didn’t see graffiti anywhere), and very safe.
+Punta del Este is beautiful, clean, well-maintained, and very safe.
 There are palm trees, gleaming condo towers, and single-family homes with trim lawns.
-Outside Punta, the rolling hills of Maldonado are serene and picturesque as well.
+Outside Punta, the rolling hills of Maldonado are serene and picturesque.

-Given it’s clientele, real estate in Punta del Este is predictably higher than Montevideo or anywhere else in the country.
-However, condos in the $100K-200K price range can be found.
+Given its clientele, real estate in Punta del Este is predictably higher than Montevideo or anywhere else in the country.
+However, condos in the $100,000-$200,000 price range can be found.
 An interesting characteristic about Punta’s real estate market is that price is determined more by the newness of the building and the amenities, not so much by location.
-So you might find a $150,000 condo a short distance from million-dollar-plus residences.
+So, you might find a $150,000 condo a short distance from million-dollar-plus residences.
+The town of La Barra, next to Punta del Este, is a good choice to consider since you would have proximity to Punta del Este, but with lower prices and fewer tourists.

-Although the population and the activity noticeably surges during high season (January-February), even during the off-season there’s plenty to do.
+The population and the activity noticeably surge during high season (January-February).
+During the off-season, it can be pretty quiet.
 There’s plenty of art and culture to be found as well.
-We visited two modern art museums during our visit and drove past a third.
-Punta del Este hosts an international jazz festival every year.
+Punta del Este has several modern art museums and hosts an international jazz festival every year.

 During our visit, the greatest impression we left with was that the area was very relaxed, serene, and welcoming – in sharp contrast to Buenos Aires (where we had just spent three days) and Rio de Janeiro (where we spent three days at the end of our trip) where the atmosphere was frenetic, tense, and often unsafe.
 We definitely plan to return to visit Montevideo and spend a few more days in Punta del Este.